Genusbiz/docs/users/navigate-view-modify-and-control/working-in-tables/refresh-a-view.md

 # Refresh a View

-Data is fetched the first time you open a table, and <span style="FONT-STYLE: italic">not automatically updated with changes done by other users.
+Data is fetched the first time you open a table, and _not_ automatically updated with changes done by other users.

 To fetch data again, in the menu, click the **Refresh** button. ![ID80477111F7EC40C1.ID7250A0C64E2D473B.png](media/ID80477111F7EC40C1.ID7250A0C64E2D473B.png) Your table will be updated with any changes done by other users.